 Fees paid by check or money order must be drawn on a bank or other financial institution located in the U.S., and must be payable in U.S. currency.
 Make it out to "U.S. Department of Homeland Security."
 Spell this out as opposed to using initials such as "USDHS."

-USCIS permits Form I-539 to be filed online (sometimes called e-filing) for some visa classifications.
+USCIS permits Form I-539 to be filed online (sometimes called e-filing) for some, but not all, visa classifications.
 When e-filing Form I-539, you can make payment via credit card, debit card, or electronic transfer of funds from a checking or savings account from a U.S. bank.

-When USCIS first made online filing available for the I-539, you had to submit the electronic application and pay the fee online and then print and send it by mail to USCIS with supporting documents.
-Thus, preliminary assessments suggest online filing has growing pains to resolve before it’s practical and user friendly.
+USCIS now offers online filing for most visa categories.
+Also, unlike the early days of online filing of Form I-539, when people had to submit the electronic application and pay the fee online and then print and send it by mail to USCIS with supporting documents, you now can upload supporting documents from within your online account.

-Nonetheless, if you find yourself up against a deadline, such as your status expiring today, such that not even sending your application by overnight courier would get it to USCIS on time (until after your status has expired), online filing can be a useful option.
+If you find yourself up against a deadline, such as your status expiring today, such that not even sending your application by overnight courier would get it to USCIS on time (until after your status has expired), online filing can be an especially useful option.

 See USCIS's website for more information on fee waivers.